-Writing skills are developed in each unit through a focus on a specific useful writing point, a writing model text, or a word study.
+Writing skills are developed in each unit through a focus on a specific useful writing point or a writing model text.
 The writing activities in the Workbook provide further practice for students to develop their writing skills.

 Connect (Student Book and Poster)